"

 • The subject pronoun is also placed before the verb for emphasis as shown above.

-To get a clearer image of the acento caribeño, Bad Bunny spells the song titles of his latest album in the way he pronounces them with the acento caribeño.
+Bad Bunny also spells the song titles of his latest album, Debí tirar más fotos, in the way he pronounces them with the acento caribeño.

-Modelo- NuevaYol es Nueva York.
+For example- NuevaYol would be Nueva York.

 Album cover of Bad Bunny with Spanish in the acento caribeño